malymary/malymary/README.md

-# Hi!
+# Welcome to my GitHub profile!

-My name is Maria.
-I am a Software Engineer in the making, infatuated with NLP and languages in general.
-I earned a bachelor's degree in Linguistics from Peoples' Friendship University of Russia and I'm currently pursuing a master's degree in Software Engineering at South China University of Technology.
-Naturally, I'm a big believer in technology and peoples' friendship, so *GitHub unescamus*!
+I'm an aspiring Machine Learning Engineer currently pursuing a Master's degree in Software Engineering.
+I also hold a Bachelor's degree in Linguistics.
+Interested in NLP, computer vision, and data analysis; still figuring out which one I like better.

 ### Languages and Tools